 After the race be sure to purchase a Hurricane Point Survivor shirt.
 You've earned it.

 Mile 13 is one of the best miles on the course, especially if you like downhill.
 You are giddy from having survived Hurricane Point and now are rewarded with a long winding downhill mile.
 Be careful, though, and don't pound your quads too hard; the race is only half over and many more hills lie ahead.
 At the bottom of this hill is the world-renowned Bixby Bridge, the halfway point of the Marathon.

-As you descend Hurricane Point you will hear the hauntingly beautiful music of Jonathan Lee playing his Yamaha Grand Piano.
+As you descend Hurricane Point you will hear the hauntingly beautiful music of Michael Martinez playing a Yamaha Grand Piano.
 Smile as you cross the bridge, MarathonFoto will take your picture here, with the bridge under your feet and Hurricane Point in the background.